Pomax/browser-based-web-editor/README.md

 With those prerequisites met:

 - clone this repo (or fork it and then clone that),
-- run `git checkout with-filetree` in the repo folder,
 - run `npm install` in the repo folder.

 Things should be cross-platform enough to work on Windows, Mac, and Linux by running `npm start` and then opening the URL that tells you things are running on.